ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ID MUST be computed as described in {{definition}}.

-The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfig` described in {{definition}} in the "dap-taskprov" HTTP header, but MAY choose to omit this header in order to save network bandwidth.
+The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfig` described in {{definition}} in the "DAP-Taskprov" HTTP header, but MAY choose to omit this header in order to save network bandwidth.
 However, the Leader may respond with "unrecognizedTask" if it has not been configured with this task.
-In this case, the Client MUST retry the upload request with the "dap-taskprov" HTTP header.
+In this case, the Client MUST retry the upload request with the "DAP-Taskprov" HTTP header.

 ## Leader Behavior

 ### Upload Protocol

 Upon receiving a Client report, if the Leader does not support the {{taskprov}}
-mechanism, it will ignore the "dap-taskprov" HTTP header.
+mechanism, it will ignore the "DAP-Taskprov" HTTP header.
 In particular, if the task ID is not recognized, then it MUST abort the upload request with "unrecognizedTask".

-Otherwise, if the Leader does support this mechanism, it first checks if the "dap-taskprov" HTTP header is specified.
+Otherwise, if the Leader does support this mechanism, it first checks if the "DAP-Taskprov" HTTP header is specified.
 If not present, that means the Client has skipped task advertisement.
 If the Leader recognizes the task ID, it will include the client report in the aggregation of that task ID.
 Otherwise, it MUST abort with "unrecognizedTask".
 The Client will then retry with the task advertisement.

-If the Client advertises the task, the Leader checks that the task ID indicated by the upload request matches the task ID derived from the "dap-taskprov" HTTP header as specified in {{definition}}.
+If the Client advertises the task, the Leader checks that the task ID indicated by the upload request matches the task ID derived from the "DAP-Taskprov" HTTP header as specified in {{definition}}.
 If the task ID does not match, then the Leader MUST abort with "unrecognizedTask".